framps/raspberryTools/README.md

 6. [retrieveLifetimeWrites.sh](#retrievelifetimewritessh) - Either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
 Helps to get an idea when the SD card or disk will reach it's end of life.

-7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP.
-A config file can be used to add an additional descriptions for the hostname
+7. [findDevices.sh] - Scan the local net for Raspberries or ESPs and print the IPs, macs and hostnames sorted by IP.
+A config file can be used to add an additional descriptions for the hostname.
+This replaces deprecated findRaspis and Sensors.

-8. [findSensors.sh](#findsensorssh) - Scan the local net for ESP sensors and print the IPs, macs and hostnames sorted by IP.
-A config file can be used to add an additional descriptions for the hostname
+8. [findRaspis.sh](#findraspissh) - Deprecated.
+Use findDevices.sh

+9. [findSensors.sh](#findsensorssh) - Deprecated.
+Use findDevices.sh

-9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab
+10. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

-10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs, PARTUUIDs or LABELs used on the device partitions.
+11. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs, PARTUUIDs or LABELs used on the device partitions.
 Option -u (update) will synchronize the files.
 Useful when an image was cloned to another device and fails during boot because of missing updates in /boot/cmdline.txt and /etc/fstab.
 With option -n (new) new UUIDs and PARTUUIDs are created on a device and /boot/cmdline.txt and /etc/fstab updated accordingly.
 Useful if somebody uses dd to clone a system to have the clone and the original in parallel mounted on a system.

-11. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry
+12. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry

-12. [raspiHandleKernels.sh](#raspiHandleKernels.sh) - Uninstall and reinstall unused kernels in a bookworm image to speed up apt upgrade processing
+13. [raspiHandleKernels.sh](#raspiHandleKernels.sh) - Uninstall and reinstall unused kernels in a bookworm image to speed up apt upgrade processing

-13. [switchOS.sh](https://github.com/framps/raspberryTools/blob/master/switchOS.sh) - Switch the OS boot device if there are multiple boot devices (e.g. mmcblk0 and nvme0n1)
+14. [switchOS.sh](https://github.com/framps/raspberryTools/blob/master/switchOS.sh) - Switch the OS boot device if there are multiple boot devices (e.g. mmcblk0 and nvme0n1)

 ## raspiHandleKernels.sh